cyejia/ios-decal-proj4/README.md

 ## Features
 * There are 3 minigames in which the user will play.
-    * Ball will fall from the top of the screen, and the player must keep the balls from falling to the groud by tilting the iPhone right/left.
+    * Balls will fall from the top of the screen, and the player must keep the balls from falling to the groud by tilting the iPhone right/left.
-    * Doges will appear at the top of the screen and the player must throw the frisbee to the dog by flicking the frisbee towards the doge.
+    * Doges will appear at the top of the screen and the player must throw the frisbee to the Doge by flicking the frisbee towards the Doge.
     * There will be Doges and Grumpy cats displayed on the screen and the player must avoid the Grumpy Cats by tapping the Doges in sight
 * Show score and keep track of high scores